-Do you love your neighborhood grocery store?
-Buy everything you need there?
+Do you love your neighborhood grocery store, and buy everything you need there?

 If so, your local grocery store probably loves you, too.
 It loves that you’re willing to spend so much on items you could get for a whole lot less money elsewhere.

-You can continue supporting your local store, but skip buying the following things there.
+You can continue supporting your local grocery store, but skip buying the following thingsthere.
 These are the goods you should never buy at a grocery store when you have cheaper options available.

 1. Greeting cards

 Anyone who’s bought a grocery store greeting card has felt the sticker shock — $4.95 for a piece of cardstock with a pretty design?
 You can do better.

 Batteries are an essential part of life, particularly if you’re a parent on Christmas morning or even just someone who relies on the TV remote.
 However, there’s no reason to overpay.

 Head to the warehouse club of your choice, where you can stock up on bulk packages that bring your per-battery cost down.
 Amazon also sells bulk packages of batteries, including its own AmazonBasics brand.

 A single issue of a magazine at the grocery store will set you back $3 or $4 or more.
 For many publications, you can subscribe to get them delivered to your home for the entire year for less than $20.

-There are also plenty of ways to get discounted access to your favorite titles, as we detail in “3 Ways to Read Magazines Online for Free or Cheap.”
+There are also plenty of ways to get discounted access to your favorite titles, as we detail in “4 Ways to Read Magazines for Free or Cheap.”

 Who knew it cost so much to cover your little one’s bottom?
 Well, experienced parents know, but it’s often a surprise to new moms and dads.
-Using cloth diapers you can wash and reuse is always an option, but for many people, disposables are the only way to go.
+Using cloth diapers that you can wash and reuse is always an option, but for many people, disposables are the only way to go.

 Buying them from a grocery store is easy, but you’ll pay a lot less per diaper by using Amazon’s Subscribe & Save service.
 It gives Prime members up to 20% off diaper subscriptions — which are basically just recurring deliveries — depending on how many items they subscribe to.